Polynomial problems of the Casas-Alvero type: Sz.-Nagy type identities for roots of polynomials and their derivatives

 \begin{proof} In fact, if all roots are real it is trivial via Corollary 1.

 \end{proof}

-Evidently, each derivative up to $f^{(r-1)}$ of a polynomial $f$ with only real roots, where $r$ is the maximum of multiplicities of roots shares a root with $f$.
-Moreover, since via the Rolle theorem all roots of $f^{(m)}, \ m=r,r+1,\dots, n-1$ are simple, we have that a possible common root with $f$ is simple too (we note, that a number of common roots does not exceed $k-2$, because minimal and maximal roots cannot be zeros of $f^{(m)},\ m\ge r$).
+Evidently, each derivative up to $f^{(r-1)}$ of a polynomial $f$ with only real roots, where $r$ is the maximal multiplicity, shares a root with $f$.
+Moreover, owing to the Rolle theorem all roots of $f^{(m)}, \ m=r,r+1,\dots, n-1$ are simple, we have that a possible common root with $f$ is simple too (we note, that a number of common roots does not exceed $k-2$, because minimal and maximal roots cannot be zeros of $f^{(m)},\ m\ge r$).
 This circumstance gives an immediate

 {\bf Corollary 3.} {\it There exists no non-trivial polynomial with only real roots, having two distinct zeros and sharing a root with at least one of its derivatives, whose order exceeds $r-1,\ r= \hbox{max}_{1\le j\le k} (r_j)$. }